Bureau of Indian Affairs building takeover: Occupation

-According to the Washington Post, during the occupation, Native Americans spent days in the building going through — and taking — files that raised questions about unfair deals on land, water, fishing and mineral rights.
+According to the Washington Post, during the occupation, Native Americans spent days in the building going through—and taking—files that raised questions about unfair deals on land, water, fishing and mineral rights.
 Others took artifacts, pottery and artwork that they said belonged to tribes.

 Presidential reaction

-As AIM was occupying the BIA building in Washington, D.C., representatives of the Nixon administration were meeting with tribal chairmen in a scheduled meeting at the other end of the country in rural Oregon.
+As AIM activists were in the process of occupying the BIA building in Washington, D.C., representatives of the Nixon administration were meeting with tribal chairmen in a scheduled meeting at the other end of the country in rural Oregon.
 A new organization was established, called The National Tribal Chairman’s Association.
-NTCA was presumably an outgrowth of the National Congress of American Indians, founded in 1944.
-Nixon promised the support of the federal government for “federally recognized” tribes.
+The NTCA was presumably an outgrowth of the National Congress of American Indians, founded in 1944.
+Nixon promised the support of the federal government for "federally recognized" tribes.
 This excluded groups that had not been recognized, including tribes whose federal status had been terminated in the 1950s under federal policy of the time, which believed that some tribes were "ready" to assimilate into the mainstream.

-NTCA was given offices within the National Council on Indian Opportunity.
+The NTCA was given offices within the National Council on Indian Opportunity.
 Tribal chairmen discussed common issues, including how to manage limited resources.
-Some believed that “urban Indians,” those members who had left the reservations to live elsewhere, should be excluded from tribal benefits, although such members often struggled economically even in cities.
+Some believed that "urban Indians", those members who had left the reservations to live elsewhere, should be excluded from tribal benefits, although such members often struggled economically even in cities.